percona/pmm/docs/dbaas/olm.md

 You must create an operator group and a subscription to install an operator.
 The official documentation with detailed examples can be found [here](https://olm.operatorframework.io/docs/tasks/install-operator-with-olm/).

-DBaaS installs several operators by default:
+DBaaS installs the following operators by default:
 - OLM
 - DBaaS
 - PSMDB